Azure/iot-identity-service/docs/using-est-with-certd.md

-# Using EST with Certificates Service
+# Issuing Arbitrary Certificates over EST with Certificates Service

-This document covers how to configure Certificates Service to issue certificates over EST.
+This document addresses the more advanced scenario of configuring the Certificates Service to issue arbitrary certificates over EST. Refer to [other doc] that covers the common scenario of issuing the device ID and Edge CA certs.

 ## Prerequisites

 - Certificates Service and Keys Service configured and running
 - A working EST server that processes enrollment requests

+## Configuration Files

+EST certificate issuance is configured in Certificates Service's config.toml, which by default is `/etc/aziot/certd/config.toml` or a file in `/etc/aziot/certd/config.d/`.
+We recommend creating a separate file in `config.d` for each certificate issuance.
+For example, to issue a certificate called `test-est-cert`, create the file `/etc/aziot/certd/config.d/test-est-cert.toml`.

+Depending on the EST certificate issuance, Certificates Service might need to access certain keys in Keys Service.
+This can be configured in `/etc/aziot/keyd/config.toml` or a file in `/etc/aziot/keyd/config.d/`.
+Again, we recommend creating a separate file in `config.d` for each certificate issuance.
+For example, to authorize keys for `test-est-cert`, create the file `/etc/aziot/keyd/config.d/test-est-cert.toml`.

 ## Configuration Options

-EST certificate issuance is configured in Certificates Service's config.toml, which by default is `/etc/aziot/certd/config.toml` or a file in `/etc/aziot/certd/config.d/`.
+The options in this section apply to the Certificates Service configuration file.

 The global `[cert_issuance.est]` section controls options that apply to all certificates issued over EST.